What types of bunion surgery are there?

 Hallux valgus is the most common deformity of the forefoot and is characterized by a lateral deviation of the base of the first toe and the first metatarsal, resulting in the appearance of a lateral protrusion commonly called a bunionette.

 Being a progressive disease, its definitive resolution is always surgical.
-There are many different techniques, but since the 1980s, percutaneous foot surgery, also known as percutaneous foot surgery, has been developed. minimally invasiveThe new procedure, which has reduced the rate of complications, has improved patient satisfaction because, in addition to excellent results, it provides rapid recovery and good patient tolerance.
+There are many different techniques, but since the 80’s, percutaneous foot surgery, also known as minimally invasive, has been developed, which has reduced the rate of complications and has improved patient satisfaction because in addition to having excellent results, it provides a quick recovery and good tolerance by the patient.

 Operation of bunions or hallux valgus